-System Inspected Good Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Х Multi-Purpose Room: Boiler is getting near the end of its service life.
-New HVAC/Mechanical system is being installed and slated for completing the summer of 2023.
-Interior: Interior Surfaces Х Cleanliness: Overall Cleanliness, Pest/Vermin Infestation Х Electrical Х Upgrades are being made to the electrical service.
-To be completed by the the summer of 2023.
-Restrooms/Fountains: Restrooms, Sinks/ Fountains Х Safety: Fire Safety, Hazardous Materials Х Structural: Structural Damage, Roofs X Classroom 17: Exit door is weathered.
+real and month of the most recent in report 12/20/2023 System Inspected Rate Good Rate Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer X Multi-Purpose Room: Boiler is getting near the end of its service life.
+Interior: Interior Surfaces X Cleanliness: Overall Cleanliness, Pest/Vermin Infestation Χ Electrical Χ Restrooms/Fountains: Restrooms, Sinks/ Fountains X Safety: Fire Safety, Hazardous Materials Χ Structural: Structural Damage, Roofs X Classroom 17: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 Some dry rot at T-111 siding Classroom 19: Some dry rot at T-111 siding.
 Oak Tree needs trimmed Classroom 21: Some dry rot at T-111 siding.
 Oak Tree needs trimmed Classroom 24 Dolphin Club: Some dry rot at T-111 siding.
 Tree needs trimmed Learning Center C: Some dry rot at T-111 siding.
 Office: Roof is slated for repair in 2024 and playground blacktop is slated for repairs in 2023 as part of the District's 5 year deferred maintenance plan.

-School Facility Conditions and Planned Improvements P1: Some dry rot at T-111 siding.
+P1: Some dry rot at T-111 siding.
 P2: Some dry rot at T-111 siding.

-Staff Room: Roof is slated for repair in 2024 as part of the District's 5 year deferred maintenance plan.
+School Facility Conditions and Planned l Improveme ents Staff Room: Roof is slated for repair in 2025 as part of the District's 5 year deferred maintenance plan.
 External: Playground/School Grounds, Windows/ Doors/Gates/Fences X Classroom 11: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 Classroom 14: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 Classroom 15: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 Classroom 16: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 Classroom 17: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
-Some dry rot at T-111 siding Classroom 2: Rear door slated for replacement in 2023 as part of the District's 5 year deferred maintenance plan.
-Classroom 4: Rear door slated for replacement in 2023 as part of the District's 5 year deferred maintenance plan.
+Some dry rot at T-111 siding Classroom 2: Rear door slated for replacement in 2025 as part of the District's 5 year deferred maintenance plan.
+Classroom 4: Rear door slated for replacement in 2025 as part of the District's 5 year deferred maintenance plan.
 Classroom 6: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 Classroom 7: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 Classroom 8: Exit door is weathered.
 Will be added to the District's 5 year deferred maintenance plan.
 K1: Rear door is showing wear.
 Playground asphalt is slated for repairs in 2025 as part of the District's 5 year maintenance plan.
 K2: Rear door is showing wear.
 Playground asphalt is slated for repairs in 2025 as part of the District's 5 year maintenance plan.
 Library: Exit doors are weathered.
 Will be added to the District's 5 year deferred maintenance plan.
-Office: Roof is slated for repairs in 2024 and playground blacktop is slated for repairs in 2023 as part of the District's 5 year deferred maintenance plan.
+Library: Exit doors are weathered.
+Will be added to the District's 5 year deferred maintenance plan.
+Office: Roof is slated for repair in 2025 and playground blacktop is slated for repairs in 2025 as part of the District's 5 year deferred maintenance plan.

 Overall Facility Rate

 Exemplary Good Fair Poor

-X
+Х